PiotrWoj-dev/mTLS-golang/README.md

 Ressouce used for this project: https://github.com/haoel/mTLS

-Then convert and export the certificate:
+Then convert and export the certificate to your browser:

 cat client.a.crt  client.a.key > client.a.pkcs12.pem